remix-run/blues-stack/README.md

   fly create fly-stack-template-app-name
   ```

-- Make sure you have a `FLY_API_TOKEN` added to your GitHub repo, to do this, go to your user settings on Fly and create a new [token][fly_new_access_token], then add it to your repo secrets with the name `FLY_API_TOKEN`.
+- Make sure you have a `FLY_API_TOKEN` added to your GitHub repo, to do this, go to your user settings on Fly and create a new [token](https://web.fly.io/user/personal_access_tokens/new), then add it to [your repo secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) with the name `FLY_API_TOKEN`.
 Finally you'll need to add a `SESSION_SECRET` to your fly app secrets, to do this you can run the following commands:

   ```sh
   fly secrets set SESSION_SECRET=$(openssl rand -hex 32) -c fly.staging.toml
   fly secrets set SESSION_SECRET=$(openssl rand -hex 32) -c fly.production.toml
   ```

-  If you don't have openssl installed, you can also use [1password][generate_password] to generate a random secret, just replace `$(openssl rand -hex 32)` with the generated secret.
+  If you don't have openssl installed, you can also use [1password](https://1password.com/generate-password) to generate a random secret, just replace `$(openssl rand -hex 32)` with the generated secret.

 - Create a database for both your staging and production environments.
 Run the following for both of your environments and follow the prompts (your App name is "fly-stack-template-app-name-db"):